gerdemb/shashin/README.md

 ## Other Commands

-Commands for organizing images into `YYYY/MM/DD` folders. `src` directory will be scanned recursively and files organized into `dest/YYYY/MM/DD` directories based in `DateTimeOriginal` tag or `FileModifyDate` if `DateTimeOriginal` tag does not exist.
+Commands for organizing images into `YYYY/MM/DD` folders. `src` directory will be scanned recursively and files copied or moved into `dest/YYYY/MM/DD` directories based in `DateTimeOriginal` tag or `FileModifyDate` if `DateTimeOriginal` tag does not exist.
+The `organize` command will move the files in the destination in place.
 Use `--dry-run` option to test file actions.

 ```
 ./shashin.py cp src dest/
 ./shashin.py mv src dest/
+./shashin.py organize dest/
 ```

 ## Security